National Association of Intercollegiate Athletics

 Students may appeal an action by the Board of Studies.
 The student has the right to represent themselves and their petition, though may choose to make their case through written petition only.
 In either case, a completed petition must be submitted.
 Appeals must be initiated through consultation with the Registrar and follow the procedure outlined below:

 Step 2.
-Fill out the petition completely.
+Complete the petition.

 Step 4.
 Submit petition to the Registrar for scheduling at the next meeting of the Board of Studies.